oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 1. After the `sample-domain2` domain is running, you can call its sample web application to verify that it's fully active.

-   Send a web application request to the Ingress controller for `sample-domain2`:
+   Send a web application request to the ingress controller for `sample-domain2`:

    ```
    $ curl -s -S -m 10 -H 'host: sample-domain2-cluster-cluster-1.mii-sample.org' \